Catch! Teenieping: Broadcast

 Catch!
 Teenieping premiered on KBS2 in South Korea on March 19, 2020.
 The series is also released on VODs and video platforms.
 The first season aired on KBS2 every Thursday at 5:15 pm until April 1, 2021.
 The season 2 of the series was broadcast from September 22, 2021, on JEI TV every Wednesday first at 8:30 am.
 The same episode would be rebroadcast at 6:30 pm.
 To celebrate the second season, JEI TV held a poll in October 2021 to encourage viewers to pick their favorite characters.

 On July 12, 2021, it was first broadcast in China under the title 奇妙萌可 on Chinese Streaming platforms.
 The Season 1 of the series was premiered on Netflix on October 30, 2021.
-It ranked No. 5 in Australia and No. 9 in North America on Netflix’s trending kids’ content list.
-It will be aired in Japan on Kids Station on December 3, 2022.
+It ranked No. 5 in Australia and No. 9 in North America on Netflix's trending kids' content list.
+It aired in Japan on Kids Station on December 3, 2022.
+Russian dubbing was released on August 14 on STS Kids.